 16. See exhibits at Calgary Zoo

-Some cool events hosted by the Calgary Zoo are:
+Some cool events hosted by the Calgary Zoo this summer are:

-• Gorilla Breakfast – an educational event with breakfast
+• Polar Bear Breakfast – an educational event with breakfast

 View the full blog post: Tips for visiting the Calgary Zoo